Easy Lemon Blueberry Muffins

 • Frozen blueberries: Add frozen blueberries while frozen, do not thaw.

 • Batter thickness: The batter should be thick and “scoopable” — not runny and not dry or extra thick like dough.
-If the batter is too runny, add flour, a tablespoon at a time until correct consistency.
-If the batter is dry or too thick, add milk, a tablespoon at a time until the proper consistency.
+If the batter is too runny, add flour, a tablespoon at a time, until the consistency is correct.
+If the batter is dry or too thick, add milk a tablespoon at a time until it has the proper consistency.

 • The nutrition facts provided below are estimates.
 Calculations are for one standard muffin (this recipe makes 10).